KhoaNguyenDucAnh/MM-Det/README.md

 ### Overall Training

-Our ST backbone is based on Hybrid-ViT at [pytorch-image-models](https://github.com/huggingface/pytorch-image-models).
-Our model is based on `vit_base_resnet50_224_in21k`.
+Our ST backbone is based on `vit_base_resnet50_224_in21k` from [pytorch-image-models](https://github.com/huggingface/pytorch-image-models).
 To start training from a pretrained model, you can get the pretrained weights at [pytorch-image-models](https://github.com/huggingface/pytorch-image-models).
 We also provide a direct [link](https://drive.google.com/drive/folders/1RRNS8F7ETZWrcBu8fvB3pM9qHbmSEEzy?usp=sharing) at `ViT/vit_base_r50_s16_224.orig_in21k`.
 Please put downloaded weights at `./weights/`.

 Run the following scripts `launch-train.bash` for an overall training on our model.
 It is recommended to first cache Multi-Modal Forgery Representations at `$MM_REPRESENTATION_ROOT`.
 In this case, `--cache-mm` is specified, and LMM branch will not be loaded to save huge computational costs and memory usage. `--fix-split` is specified to load training and validation datasets from a fixed split to prevent data leakage between fine-tuning the LMM and the overall training.
 We make sure there is no overlap between training and validation data in both stages.